YichengDWu/MPPDE.jl/README.md

 This is an implementation of the [message passing solver](https://github.com/brandstetter-johannes/MP-Neural-PDE-Solvers) in Julia

+Note that training E1 would throw an error, it will be fixed from upstream latter

 ## Set up environment
 `cd` to the project directory and call
 ```